deepaksamuel/g4-exercises/electron-diffraction/README.md

-## Alpha particle scattering by gold foil
+## Nuclear radius from electron diffraction
-A alpha source of energy 4 MeV shot along the z direction from (0,0,-1*mm) hits  gold target of size 1 cm x 1 cm x 1 um.
-A sphere of inner radius 0.999 cm and outer radius 1 cm surrounds it, working as a detector.
+Electrons of energy 183 MeV shot along the z direction from (0,0,-1*mm) hits  gold target of size 0.5 cm x 0.5 cm x 0.1 mm.
+A sphere of inner radius 0.24999 cm and outer radius 0.25000 cm surrounds it, working as a detector.

-The default world material is Air.
+The default world material is Vaccum.

+The nucleus presents itself as a disc to the incoming electrons which get diffracted.
+These diffracted electrons form light-like interference pattern on the detectors.
+From the first minima in the scattering angle distribution, one can estimate the nuclear radius.

+This activity requires huge CPU power in order for the first minima to be visible (see file `gold_183MeV_109particles_cut_180MeV`).

+For the above setup it required 10^9 particles and the simulation ran for 1 hour on a CPU with 100 threads.
+The files were in the order of 40 GB, even plotting the histograms took about 15 minutes.
+In the plot in file `gold_183MeV_109particles_cut_180MeV` one can clearly see the minimum at 40 degrees as in  https://www.sr-niel.org/index.php/sr-niel-long-write-up/electron-cross-section.

+Only elastic scattering was selected was enforcing a cut of E>180 MeV.

 ### Activities

 a.
-Observe how many particles exit the target as a function of target thickness
+Change the target to G4_In and check if you see a minimum at 60 deg.
+Repeat for Carbon and Oxygen and verify the plots in Kenneth Krane

 b.
-Observe particles come out of the scattering:
-The PDG particle codes are here: https://pdg.lbl.gov/2007/reviews/montecarlorpp.pdf

-  - alpha: 1000020000
-  - electron: 11

-c.
-What is the proportion of these particles?

-d.
-What is energy of alpha particles?

-d.
-What is energy of electrons?

-e.
-Plot the angular distribution of the alpha particles.
-    - Roughly, what is the percentage of alpha particles that are reflected back.

-f.
-Change the world material to Air and observe what happens to the trajectories.
-Qualitatively express your observations.
-    - Repeat the entire exercise with Air.
+For each of the target check what would be an optimal energy by choosing a very low energy and a very high energy and observing the scattering angles.